ianmackenzie/elm-geometry/README.md

 the first function argument.
 A few examples:

   - `Point3d.rotateAround` takes the axis to rotate around as the first argument.
-(If the angle to rotate by was the first argument the function would have been named `rotateBy` instead.)
+(If the angle to rotate by was the first argument, the function would have been named `rotateBy` instead.)
   - `Vector3d.minus a b` means `b - a` - think of it as `minus a` applied to `b`.
 This is often handy when used with partial function application.